Three innovative ways we’re growing green space in cities

 As an outdoor retail company dedicated to helping people enjoy the outdoors together, L.L.Bean shares our values: we both believe that spending time in nature—whether for a day or a moment—enriches our lives and makes us feel rejuvenated, healthier, and happier.
 In support of our vision to put a quality park within a 10-minute walk of every person in America, L.L.Bean has created the Community Fund Award, which will support innovative projects like these across the nation for years to come.

 “At L.L.Bean, we’ve always been about trying to get more people outside, whether it’s a paddle down a remote river or a hike on a nearby neighborhood trail,” says L.L.Bean Executive Chair Shawn Gorman.
 “The Trust for Public Land shares in this mission with the great work they do to create green spaces, as well as preserve those that already exist.
-We’re very proud to be partnering with The Trust for Public Land to promote our common goals of improving access to the outdoors for all.”
+We’re very proud to be partnering with the Trust for Public Land to promote our common goals of improving access to the outdoors for all.”

 One-third of Americans, including 28 million children, lack safe, easy access to a park within a 10-minute walk of home.
-Urge your senators to allocate funding to create parks and enhance outdoor recreational opportunities by championing the Outdoors for All Act today!
+Urge your senators to pass the Outdoors for All Act to create parks and enhance outdoor recreational opportunities before the congressional session ends!

 Donate to become a member, and you’ll receive a subscription to Land&People magazine, our biannual publication featuring exclusive, inspiring stories about our work connecting everyone to the outdoors.